 If you want to get your bearings on solid ground, take the 15.5-mile trek along the Rattlesnake Arches Loop, home to the second-highest concentration of natural arches outside of Utah.
 Many campsites are scattered along the river here too, making it a great overnighter.

 Need to rent a paddleboard, duckie or tube?
-Gather everything you need from Grand Junction Stand Up Paddle and hit the water.
+Gather everything you need from Grand Junction Adventures and hit the water.
 From calm lakes in state parks to rapids on the Colorado River, it’s easy to see why Grand Junction is a popular watering hole for residents and visitors.
 With plenty of opportunities to get wet, there’s no excuse why you shouldn’t start planning your next trip right now!

 Always wear a lifejacket or other personal flotation device when participating in any water activity.
 Please check with your guide or outfitter for all proper safety precautions.